stronnag/LTM-lua/README.md

 Note that the UARTs on the TX16S default to 115200 bps, so set BT devices accordingly.

+Note also that in OTX 2.3.9, a bug causes no power to be supplied to the TX16S UARTS; this is fixed in the 2.3.10 nightlies.

+### Logging

+If the variable LOGGER is set to true,  LTM binary messages written to a LOG/ file (simulator and radio)

+In the simulator human readable debug messages are generated unconditionally.

 ## Caveats

-Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies).
+Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies), internal module.
 Requires smartport (e.g. Frsky D16) compatible RX on the aircraft.

 ## Copyright and Licence